NexGenCloud/hyperstack-sdk-go/docs/UserAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPutUserRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUpdateUserBillingInfoRequest struct via the builder pattern

 Name | Type | Description  | Notes